Nadja7/quote4you/README.md

 2.Run DiscoveryService Application

-To persist data we are using Docker.
+!!!To persist data we are using Docker.!!!

 Pull mysql docker image and run your container with following command:

 ```bash